wp-invoice/wp-invoice/readme.txt

 == Upgrade Notice ==

+= Version 3.08.9 =
+* New STRIPE Gateway has been added.

 = Version 3.08.7 =
 * Fixed critical issue with the way invoices appear on the invoice page.